 Provide an option to employees to be placed on the statewide layoff list consistent with the provisions of State HR Policy 40.010.02 Recruitment and Selection.
 Classified unrepresented and management service employees may be placed on the statewide list when their layoff or removal results in separation of employment with the state.

-Provide for eligible employees to be restored consistent with State HR Policy 50.030.01 Restoration of Terminated Employees.
-NOTE: Senate Bill 1567 (2014) amended ORS 240.570 and limited restoration rights.
-Under SB 1567, an employee appointed to management service prior to Jan.
-1, 2015, has restoration rights for three years from the date of appointment to management service if (a) the employee has immediate prior former regular status in classified service, and (b) the employee was not dismissed from management service for a reason(s) specified in ORS 240.555.
-Under SB 1567, employees appointed to management service on or after Jan.
-1, 2015, have no restoration rights.
+Provide for the opportunity for eligible employees to be restored consistent with State HR Policy 50.030.01 Restoration of Terminated Employees.

 Provide for eligible employees to be re-appointed consistent with State HR Policy